vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

         }
 ```

-Now, we can feed to the Vespa instance (`app`), using the `feed_iterable` API, using the generator function above as input
+Now, we can feed to the Vespa instance (`app`) using the `feed_iterable` API, using the generator function above as input
 with a custom `callback` function.
 Vespa also performs embedding inference during this step using the built-in Vespa [embedding](https://docs.vespa.ai/en/embedding.html#huggingface-embedder) functionality.